 This glazed tofu recipe made with honey and soy sauce is crazy simple yet spectacularly impressive.
 Crispy at the edges and easy as can be.
 Folks who already love tofu are swooning and it’s wooing even avowed tofu haters.

 This glazed tofu made with honey and soy and garlic and ginger has no tricks or bells and whistles.
 But there is a little magic in the manner in which the sugars in the marinade take on a deeper, more complex, almost nutty taste when simmered down to a glaze.
-Trust us, this recipe has folks who already love tofu swooning and it’s wooing even avowed tofu haters.
-But don’t take our word for it.
-Taste for yourself.
-Originally published June 6, 2016.–Renee Schettler Rossi
+And it has folks who already love tofu swooning and is wooing even avowed tofu haters.–Renee Schettler Rossi